Mthieu44/isaac/README.md

 Only have items showcase for the moment.
 (And not all of them)

 ## Todos
-Search bar style in Wiki
-Error screen
-Arrow in menu
+Add all the items
+Home page
 Isaacdle and Guess All